Comfort Choir at Michael Garron Hospital

 If a patient requests a song, the choir takes the time to learn the song and return the next week to perform it.

-The singers always visit palliative care and complex continuing care units as a part of their rounds.
-Before heading down the halls, Allison and her fellow singers take a moment to meditate; they quietly warm up their voices by humming the melodies of songs they’ve prepared.
+The singers always visit the hospital's Palliative Care and Helen Aird Carswell Complex Continuing Care Units as a part of their rounds.
+Before heading down the halls, Allison and her fellow singers take a moment to meditate.
+They quietly warm up their voices by humming the melodies of songs they’ve prepared.

 They say the meditating helps them prepare for the tranquil palliative care setting.